radiomanV/TL866/wine/readme.md

 1. Install `wine`, `wine-devel`, `libusb-1.0-0-dev:i386`, `libudev-dev:i386` packages

 2. Run `make hotplug=udev` to compile the `setupapi.dll` using `udev` library for hotplug notifications subsystem.
-Running only `make` will compile the `setupapi.dll` using `libusb` library for hotplug events which is quite
+Running only `make` will compile the `setupapi.dll` using `libusb` library for hotplug events if udev is not available.
-unstable at this time.

 4. Rename the compiled `setupapi.dll.so` file as `setupapi.dll` and copy this file in the Minipro/Xgpro folder